 Ryan Davies, who is originally from Taffs Well, studied the Foundation Degree in Sports Science, Exercise and Health at The College, Merthyr Tydfil before progressing to the final year of BSc (Hons) Sport and Exercise Science at USW.

 Why did you decide to pursue sport and health in an academic setting?

 I'm a personal trainer with a keen interest in health and fitness in treating disease and disability.
 What's more, for the last six years I have spent four months of every year in Maryland, USA working at a Summer Sports Camp for young people with disabilities.
 I decided to return to education after a few years working as a personal trainer because I want to go as far as possible in this field, and a degree will only help me in that ambition.

-Was there a particular reason for choosing to study at The
+Was there a particular reason for choosing to study at The College first?

 Back in 2010 I secured a place at another University through Clearing and began studying Architecture but the course wasn’t really for me.
 I think that after taking a couple of years away from study, I worked out what I really wanted to do and where my passions lay.

 Initially, I didn’t have the UCAS points for the courses I wanted to do, until I discovered the alternative route through the college, and they took my industry experience in to account.
 The college timetabling also meant I could work part-time, and there was still the option to top-up to the full degree in the last year, so I’d be just as qualified as if I went straight to university.